-After reading this article, you will know where to find side gigs and the most popular ways to do it.
+After reading this article, you will know where to find side gigs and the most popular ways to do them.

-Indeed, I have discussed where you can find many different side hustle opportunities for you, but I haven’t discussed them in the level of detail that I will do in this article.
+Indeed, I have discussed where you can find many different side hustle opportunities, but I haven’t gone into the level of detail I will in this article.

 The kind of side gig you do will decide which platforms best fit you.

-For instance, if you’re a graphic designer, you might find a platform like Crowdcontent, a great place to find freelance blog writers not to be the right fit for you.
+For instance, if you’re a graphic designer, you might find a platform like Crowdcontent to be a great place to find freelance blog writers, but it may not be the right fit for you.

 Since I know that this is a massive thing for beginners, I decided to write this piece of content for you.

-If you find it helpful, I would ask you to share it with a colleague of yours, who might also be starting as a freelancer or starting a side project to make some extra money.
+If you find it helpful, I would ask you to share it with a colleague who might also be starting as a freelancer or a side project to make some extra money.

 It will help me out, and your fellow gigger will love you for sharing it.